 Less Than the Paper It’s Printed On

 Some think all higher education should be free, but that would be insane because of value.
 By value, I mean your earning potential after graduation.
 Some degrees are worthless.
 Actually, when you factor in opportunity cost – what you could have gained with the same time, effort, and money – they have negative value.
 This describes many degrees at for-profit universities.
 Some say those universities tricked people into going there, and I’m sure some did.
 The government is definitely doing a lousy job of protecting students there.
 Maybe forgiveness is reasonable in those extreme situations (fraud), but I’d rather see a class action or government lawsuit for fraud repay students, instead of our tax dollars.

 Let’s say you’re going to a good school.
 Your major and the job market still have a huge impact on degree value, and it changes over time.
 Switch to a Democrat in the White House, defense spending goes down, as does the value of an aerospace engineering degree.
 Stringent (some would say overbearing) regulation on nuclear power plants has had the same effect on nuclear engineers.
 These unpredictable events can devalue a degree significantly.
 Disruptive technology can have a similar effect.

 But even with good timing, is the right school and major enough?
 No, your degree matters a great deal.
 A friend who majored in bio had to get a masters degree just to be a lab tech or teach high school.
-Just about every scientific field other than computer science requires you to get a Ph.D. to any career prospects.
+Just about every scientific field other than computer science requires you to get a Ph.D. to have any career prospects.
 Many fields of engineering now expect a MS. It blows me away how many students enter college without realizing that.

 Of course, you can still have the right major and degree at a reputable school, but it’s the wrong school!
 Most American universities are specialized in one field or another.
 Combined with reputation, it has a big impact on value.
 For instance, MIT is one of the best engineering schools in the world, if not the best.
 STEM degrees from there are quite valuable.